Compact Online Reference Encyclopedia (CORE)

 The ICAOS recognizes that the transfer of supervision (and hence the relocation of an offender) is a matter of privilege subject to the absolute discretion of the sending state and, to a more limited extent, the discretion of the receiving state.
 Courts…

-If the offender is entitled to a probable cause hearing, Rule 5.108(d) defines the offender’s basic rights.
+Rule 5.108(d) defines the supervised individual’s basic rights for a probable cause hearing.
 However, each state may have procedural variations.
-Therefore, to the extent that a hearing officer is unclear on the application of due process…
+Therefore, to the extent that a hearing officer is unclear on the application of due process procedures in a…

 Rule 5.108(e) requires the receiving state to prepare a written report of the hearing within 10 business days and to transmit the report along with any evidence or record from the hearing to the sending state.
-The report must contain (1) the time, date…
+The report must contain (1) the time, date,…

-The offender may waive this hearing only if she or he admits to one or more violations of their supervision.
+The supervised individual may waive this hearing only if she or he admits to one or more violations of their supervision.
 See Rule 5.108(b), also Sanders v.
 Pennsylvania Board of Probation and Parole, 958 A.2d 582 (2008).
-The effect of waiving the probable cause…
+Waiving the probable cause…

 As a general proposition, convicted persons enjoy no right to interstate travel or a constitutionally protected interest to supervision in another state.
 See Jones v.
 Helms, 452 U.S. 412, 418-20 (1981); Griffin v.
 Wisconsin, 483 U.S. 868, 874 (1987); U.S…

-Where the retaking of an offender may result in revocation of conditional release by the sending state, the offender is entitled to the basic due process considerations that are the foundation of the Supreme Court’s decisions in Morrissey and Gagnon, and…
+Where the retaking of a supervised individual may result in revocation of conditional release by the sending state, the individual is entitled to the basic due process considerations that are the foundation of the Supreme Court’s decisions in Morrissey…

 When possibly subject to revocation in the sending state for violations (excluding new convictions) committed in the receiving state, compact offenders are ENTITLED to a probable cause hearing near where the alleged violations occurred prior to retaking.…